vetal-esher/MT32-DIT/README.md

 <h3>Problems and pitfalls</h3>

-It turned out, that the verilog firmware periodically won't work.
-Let me explain: the same perfect code, the same .fs can be flashed into TangNano9K many times, and in 99% cases the sound wont be clean.
-Even worse: DIT pcb with working "clean sound" firmware turned off, then after hours, when you turn it on - it have already broken sound.
-Also, i found that the frequency of DTR (the flag that signals about full frame cycle pass) is slightly faster than WCLK (smth about 32.00010kHz@DTR vs exact 32.00000kHz@WCLK).
-I tried to use a couple of async FIFO versions between dac_decoder and i2s_serializer modules, but with no luck.

-As a firmware synthesizer, i used opensource Yosys/Apicula/NextPNR.
-Using Gowin IDE for synthesis results were the same. <strike>It seems that prorerly working async FIFO is required.</strike> UPD2: It seems that the parallel data from DAC routed to FPGA is coming in corrupted way, <strike>and the reason is FPGA's pins default purposes.
-I must relocate some of DAC[15:0] bits to another pins.</strike> UPD3: <strong>Problem solved.</strong> It was bad contact between 2.54 headers that covers the PCM54HP.
-After bending the pins, the sound is good again.
+1. <strong>Bad contact problem.</strong> It was nightmare to spend hours to find the source of noisy sound.
+After weeks(!) of resultless tries, i found that the way i put the pcb over original DAC is not reliable at all - some pins was not connected .
 I think the way when you desolder DAC and resolder it on the DIT pcb is the only way to avoid bad contact problem.

 <p><strong><a href="audio/clean.mp3">Example of clean sound.</a></strong></p>
 <p><strong>And <a href="audio/dirty_1.mp3">this is what you should hear</a> when some bits are not connected</strong></p>

+2. I found that the frequency of DTR (the flag that signals about full frame cycle pass) is slightly faster than WCLK (smth about 32.00010kHz@DTR vs exact 32.00000kHz@WCLK).
+It may produce small clicks in the audio stream, so the logic need small FIFO.

 <h2>Mixing 6 digital channels to stereo pair</h2>

+The simplest logic of audio mixing is summing the levels.
+This works in digital too.
+Remember, that actual bitwidth of "old" Roland MT-32 is 15 (LSB bit is tied to the GND.
+So, we can use 17-bit buffer for summing all 3 channels and then divide them by 2 (simple bitshift).

 <p><strong>To be continued</strong></p>